sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/gke.md

 ## Overview

-The installation steps below will walk you through the steps using our examples overlay for GKE to deploy the Sourcegraph without the monitoring services.
+The installation steps below will walk you through the steps using our examples overlay for GKE to deploy the Sourcegraph.

-The overlay will:
+The GKE overlay will:

 - Deploy a Sourcegraph instance without RBAC resources
-- A [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-configuration#create_backendconfig) CRD.
+- Create [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-configuration#create_backendconfig) CRD.
 This is necessary to instruct the GCP load balancer on how to perform health checks on our deployment.
-- Ingress to use [Container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing) to expose Sourcegraph publicly on a domain of your choosing and
+- Configure ingress to use [Container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing) to expose Sourcegraph publicly on a domain of your choosing and
-- Storage Class to use [Compute Engine persistent disk](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver).
+- Create Storage Class to use [Compute Engine persistent disk](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver).

 ## Prerequisites

+- A running GKE cluster with the following configurations:
+  - **Enable HTTP load balancing** in Networking
+  - **SSD persistent disk** as book disk type
 - Minimum Kubernetes version: [v1.19](https://kubernetes.io/blog/2020/08/26/kubernetes-release-1.19-accentuate-the-paw-sitive/) with [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) v1.19 or later
 - [Kustomize](https://kustomize.io/) (built into `kubectl` in version >= 1.14)
-- Support for Persistent Volumes (SSDs recommended)
-- A running cluster with the following configurations:
-  - **Enable HTTP load balancing** in Networking
-  - **SSD persistent disk** as book disk type

 ## Quick Start